Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Analysis for structured pruning Strategies

 \begin{definition}[\textbf{$\varepsilon$-Perturbation Error}] We define the perturbation error under different pruning criteria as follows: \begin{itemize} \item For \textbf{activation-based} pruning strategies, we say the pruned weight matrix \( \widehat{\mW} \) satisfies $\varepsilon$-perturbation error if: $\|\widehat{\mW} \mX - \mW \mX \|\leq \varepsilon$, where \( \mX \) is the input of the parameter layer. \item For \textbf{gradient-based} pruning strategies, we define $\varepsilon$-perturbation error as: $ |\mathcal{L}(\widehat{\mW}) - \mathcal{L}(\mW) | \leq \varepsilon$, where \( \mathcal{L} \) denotes the task-specific loss function. \end{itemize} \end{definition}

-In Def \ref{def_perturbation_error}, the metrics of perturbation error for activation-based pruning and gradient-based pruning strategies derive from (\ref{problem_reconstruction}) and (\ref{grad_important_score}), respectively.
-Noticeably, even though we can set the same precision of the perturbation error for different pruning strategies (under Def \ref{def_perturbation_error} ), we cannot know how the perturbation error of different pruning strategies contributes to the overall loss.
+In Def.~\ref{def_perturbation_error}, the metrics of perturbation error for activation-based pruning and gradient-based pruning strategies derive from the activation-reconstruction objective and the gradient-based importance objective discussed in the main paper, respectively.
+Noticeably, even though we can set the same precision of the perturbation error for different pruning strategies (under Def.~\ref{def_perturbation_error}), we cannot know how the perturbation error of different pruning strategies contributes to the overall loss.
 Intuitively, gradient-based strategies emphasize preserving the global correlation between $\widehat{\mW}$ and $\mW$, which suggests greater robustness to weight perturbations for the overall loss.
 However, this intuition has not yet been formally established.
 In the following, we conduct an analysis on a single attention module to provide theoretical justification for this claim.
-It is an official statement of Proposition \ref{proposition_comp_unofficial}.
+It is an official statement of the robustness proposition introduced in the main paper.

-\begin{proposition} (Official Statement) In a single attention module, if we assume each module of $(Q,K,V)$ satisfying perturbation error $\varepsilon$ in activation-based strategies, respectively, the overall loss would be linear w.r.t the perturbation error up to the magnitude of each module.
-However, if they satisfy the perturbation error $\varepsilon$ in gradient-based strategies, the overall loss would be linear the perturbation error and independent of the magnitude for each module. \end{proposition}
+\begin{proposition} (Official Statement) In a single attention module, if we assume each module of $(Q,K,V)$ satisfies perturbation error $\varepsilon$ in activation-based strategies, respectively, the overall loss would be linear w.r.t. the perturbation error up to the magnitude of each module.
+However, if they satisfy perturbation error $\varepsilon$ in gradient-based strategies, the overall loss would be linear in the perturbation error and independent of the magnitude of each module. \end{proposition}

 \textit{Proof:} \: Given an input $X \in \mathbb{R}^{n \times d_{\text{model}}}$, the query, key, and value module of a single attention module are obtained through three separate linear transformations: